Who is Love Island’s new arrival Salma Naran?

 It’s that time again, Love Island fans – time for the giddy drama of Casa Amor.

-The hit ITV2 reality series is throwing six new contestants into the mix, as the existing couples are split apart and put to the test.
+The hit ITV2 reality series is throwing new contestants into the mix, as the existing couples are split apart and put to the test.

-Among the new faces looking to flirt their way to the main villa are an American football player, an international DJ and a consultant.
+Among the new faces attempting to flirt their way to the main villa are an American football player, an international DJ and a consultant.

-One of the new faces looking to make a mark is that of Salma Naran, a 20-year-old model and influencer from Dublin.
+One of the people looking to make a mark is that of Salma Naran, a 20-year-old model and influencer from Dublin.

 Speaking to ITV about her motivation to go on Love Island, she said: “ I’ve never been in love.
 What better place to have a tunnel vision and really finding your one?